Install the headset race.

 Make sure the clamp and inserts mating surfaces are clean and dry, and install a new insert.

 Install the fork to the steer tube and make sure your steer tube and insert are pushed firmly down to the bottom of the stops.
-The lower M6 fastener torque is 8-10 N-m, but the first few times you install an insert you may need a bit more torque.
+Tighten the M6 fastener.

 Complete the assembly as per the installation instructions above.